JamieS56/Milestone-Project-2/README.md

 ### User Stories

-* "I want a game thats easy to understand and fun to play."
+* "I want a game that's easy to understand and fun to play."
-* "As a dad I want a game thats easy for my kids to play but I can also play and be challenged."
+* "As a Dad I want a game thats easy for my kids to play but I can also play and be challenged."
 * "I want a game that is competitive."
-* "I want to be able to contact someone incase i have any questions or issues with the game."
+* "I want to be able to contact someone incase I have any questions or issues with the game."

 #### Testing user Stories

 * The first user was wondering how easy the game was and how fun it is.
-  * There is a rules button that easily explains the rules and the objective of the game, the game is also really basic, only one action is required(clicking the dots) so it's easy to pick up.
+  * There is a rules button that easily explains the rules and the objective of the game, the game is also really basic, only one action is required (clicking the dots) so it's easy to pick up.

     ![rules user stories testing](./assets/images/user-stories/user-stories-rules.png)

-* The second user wanted varying difficulties in the game for hi and his kids to play.
+* The second user wanted varying difficulties in the game for himself and his children to play.
-  * This is implemented by having multiple difficulties that change the number of dots on screen. although you can get more points on higher levels it's harder to get the maximum amount of points.
+  * This is implemented by having multiple difficulties that change the number of dots on screen.
+Although you can get more points on higher levels it's harder to get the maximum amount of points.

     ![difficulty buttons user stories testing](./assets/images/user-stories/user-stories-difficulty-buttons.png)